alecclyde/beginner-IT-projects/README.md

 # Beginner-IT-projects
 This repo is a list of interesting projects for people looking to get into IT.
+Mostly just recommendations and links to walkthroughs.

 ## Pre-reqs
 - Most of these projects require you to run a virtual machine, which works best on a semi-powerful computer.
   - Download the latest version of VirtualBox, this will allow you to install virtual machines on your computer: https://www.virtualbox.org/wiki/Downloads.
 - If you have an old computer, that can substitute instead of building a virtual machine for some projects.
+- Other projects may require you to purchase hardware or software, please do the appropriate research and do so at your discretion.
+It is recommended to pursue projects that aid your career goals/interests, this list is a buffet for you to pick and choose.

-## Projects
+## Table of Contents
+- Network Software/Self-Hosting
   - AdGuard Home - AdGuard Home is a network-wide software for blocking ads & tracking.
 After you set it up, it’ll cover ALL your home devices, and you don’t need any client-side software for that.
   - HomeAssistant - description
   - Plex Media Server - description
+- Cybersecurity
+  - Kali Linux - description

+# Projects
 ## AdGuard Home
 - Here is the GitHub you will be working out of for this project: [https://github.com/AdguardTeam/AdGuardHome#getting-started](https://github.com/AdguardTeam/AdGuardHome)
 - With this project, you can control  network traffic comes in and out of your network.
 For example, if you have a Roku, Amazon TV, or some other smart media player, you can use a DNS blacklist that strictly removes advertizement and tracking data from that. **Be aware of what you are blocking, because it is possible to over-block and restrict access to good websites.**